SE::Google::Trends::Suggest - Google Trends search suggestions parser

-A scraper for search suggestions by keywords in Google Trends.
-The Google Trends suggestion scraper solves one of the main SEO tasks, namely the rapid, automated retrieval of an expanded semantic core.
-Thanks to the SE::Google::Trends::Suggest scraper, you can automatically collect keyword bases from Google Trends suggestions based on a query.
-Using the SE::Google::Trends::Suggest scraper, you can easily and quickly scrape Google Trends suggestions based on a query.
+A parser for search suggestions by keywords in Google Trends.
+The Google Trends suggestion parser solves one of the main SEO tasks, namely the rapid automated acquisition of an expanded semantic core.
+Thanks to the SE::Google::Trends::Suggest parser, you can automatically collect keyword databases from Google Trends suggestions upon request.
+Using the SE::Google::Trends::Suggest parser, you can easily and quickly parse Google Trends suggestions by query.

-Thanks to the multithreaded operation of A-Parser, the query processing speed can reach 2000 queries per minute, which on average allows you to get up to 10000 results per minute.
+Thanks to the multi-threaded operation of A-Parser, the query processing speed can reach 2000 queries per minute, which on average allows obtaining up to 10000 results per minute.

-You can use automatic query multiplication, substitution of sub-queries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
-Using results filtering you can immediately clean the result, removing all unnecessary garbage (using negative keywords).
+You can use automatic query multiplication, substitution of subqueries from files, permutation of alphanumeric combinations and lists to obtain the maximum possible number of results.
+Using results filtering you can immediately clean the result by removing all unnecessary garbage (using negative keywords).

-A-Parser's functionality allows you to save the scraping settings for the SE::Google::Trends::Suggest scraper for future use (presets), set a scraping schedule, and much more.
+A-Parser functionality allows you to save parsing settings for the SE::Google::Trends::Suggest parser for future use (presets), set a parsing schedule, and much more.

-Results can be saved in the format and structure you need, thanks to the built-in powerful templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit which allows applying additional logic to the results and outputting data in various formats, including JSON, SQL, and CSV.

 Collected data